interstates21/grumpy-clouds-weather/README.md

 - Dark Sky
 - Open Weather Maps

 > Awailable only in development mode.
-In order to try change a reference of MapScreen.js and DetailedForecastScreen
+In order to try change a reference of MapScreen.js and DetailedForecastScreen.js

 - Geonames